 North Tahoe’s Anderson, Murnane win high school Nordic opener at Sugar Bowl

-The California Nevada Interscholastic Ski and Snowboard Federation Nordic season got underway at Sugar Bowl Resort on Friday, bringing roughly 350 athletes to compete in high school and middle school racing at the Sugar Bowl Freestyle.
+The California Nevada Interscholastic Ski and Snowboard Federation Nordic season got underway at Sugar Bowl Resort on Friday, bringing roughly 350 athletes to compete in the 5-kilometer mass start Sugar Bowl Freestyle.

-Cuneo would cross the line shortly after Anderson for second place.
+Cuneo would cross the line shortly after Anderson for second place with a time of 12:25.7.

-"I've been training a lot and working on my skiing," Cuneo said.
-"It really showed today."
+“I’ve been training a lot and working on my skiing,” he said.
+“It really showed today.”

-After the boys' race concluded, the girls took to the start line for their event, and the Lady Lakers put the league on notice with an impressive showing, taking four of the top five places.
+After the boys’ race concluded, the girls took to the start line for their event.
+The Lady Lakers put the league on notice with an impressive showing, taking four of the top five places.

-"Today's race was really amazing, the grooming was very good," said Murnane. "(It) mostly consisted of flats, so you really had to use your technique.”
+“Today’s race really amazing, the grooming was very good,” said Murnane.
+“The race mostly consisted of flats, so you really had to use your technique.”

 “Up the hills you just wanted to get as much speed as you could,” said Lehmkuhl on the key to being fast at Sugar Bowl.
 “Especially going up the first hill.”